nikku/camunda-modeler-plugins-talk-2019/README.md

    ![Linter Plug-in Enabled](./images/01_linter_plugin_enabled.png)

-## Step 2: Create a Plug-in that Provides own Rules
+## Step 2: Create a Project Directory to Work in

 The linter plug-in has a [documented extension point](https://github.com/camunda/camunda-modeler-linter-plugin#overriding-provided-rules) to override the provided lint rules with custom ones.

 We will create our own plug-in that provides our own, custom rules to the app.

-## Step 2: Create a Project Directory to Work in

-We'll create the directory `camunda-modeler-workshop` and work from there in the next steps.
+To start, create the directory `camunda-modeler-workshop` and work from there in the next steps.

 ```
 mkdir camunda-modeler-workshop
 cd camunda-modeler-workshop
 ```

 ## Step 3: Generate Your Own Camunda Modeler Plug-in